SchrodingerandDoraemon/Notes/Java/antra_java.md

 Synchronization forces threads to run one at a time to prevent a race condition or multiple threads trying to perform the same task.

 #### Q6: synchronized block?
-A synchronized block allows you to designate a particular portion of a method as synchronized.
-That is, only a single thread will be allowed to run until it completes.
+only a single thread will be allowed to run the code block until it completes.

 A lock machanism to make code to be executed just in one thread at the same time.